-The function of a bathroom is the same whether it is located in a private home or a public business or office, but when choosing flooring for a publicly used restroom, you have to find materials that have a very specific set of properties.
+The function of a bathroom is the same whether it is located in a private home, public business, or office, but when choosing the flooring for a publicly used restroom, you have to find materials that have a very specific set of properties.
 Flooring materials must be able to handle large amounts of traffic in a safe and effective manner, while also being visually pleasing and stylistically in tune with the rest of the environment.

 It’s also important that floors be relatively easy to keep clean so that you can cut down on long-term maintenance costs.
 The more use a space gets, the more important these characteristics become.

 Water Resistance: The bathroom is a moist, humid environment.
 If porous or permeable flooring is used in this space, eventually liquids can penetrate down into it, paving the way for the growth of mold and bacteria.
 Materials that require regular sealing to maintain water resistance will add to the maintenance costs.
 The ideal commercial flooring option will be naturally resistant to the penetration of liquids with little or no upkeep required to maintain that state.

 Safety: Liability is another important issue when dealing with public restroom flooring.
 These spaces tend to be wet and subsequently slippery.
 If someone falls and hurts themselves, the resultant lawsuit can be a major problem.
 That risk can be offset to a large degree by choosing a floor that has dimensional traction.
 Softer materials will also provide some cushion in case an accident does occur.

-Appropriate Design: Just because it’s a bathroom, doesn’t mean that it isn’t part of the rest of the location.
-The flooring in this room should not only match the overall environment, but if possible, it should serve as an accent or a space that provides visual interest.
+Appropriate Design: Just because it’s a bathroom, that doesn’t mean that it isn’t part of the rest of the location.
+The flooring in this room should not only match the overall environment but if possible, it should serve as an accent or a space that provides visual interest.

 Affordability: The price of different bathroom flooring materials varies greatly.
 In addition to product costs, you also have to factor in the costs of installation, maintenance, repairs, and eventual replacement when choosing the best flooring for your location.

 Commercial Bathroom Flooring Options